30 BCPTA CEs + 6 hours of group consultation

 1. Understand the importance of cultural humility and diversity in play therapy.

-5. Learn about challenges in PT
+5. Learn about challenges in play therapy:

 a.
 When play is not progressing